Most interesting landmarks of Algeria

 Algeria is the largest country in Africa.
-Unstable political situation prevents development of tourism – but rest assured that there is a lot to see in this diverse country.
-A huge lot of attractions still waits be discovered – occasional travellers report huge amount of prehistoric landmarks in remote parts of Sahara – and no scientists have seen them yet.
+An unstable political situation prevents the development of tourism – but rest assured that there is a lot to see in this diverse country.
+A huge lot of attractions still waits to be discovered – occasional travelers report a huge amount of prehistoric landmarks in remote parts of Sahara – and no scientists have seen them yet.
 Highlights of Algeria are:

 - Prehistoric rock art in Tassili N’Ajjer – only Aboriginal rock art in Australia and the cave art in France and Spain can compete with the quality and diversity of rock art in Tassili N’Ajjer, and, most likely, no other place in the world has such a wealth of this art.
 Prehistoric people have created many narratives which are mysterious to us and, it is possible, their meaning will never be explained.